Chapter 14

 "[18] And he is the head of the body, the church; ..."

-Thus, we find that in addition to each individual born again believer in Jesus Christ the New Testament temple is also the church.
+In addition to being a tabernacle or temple for God the Holy Spirit each individual born again believer in Jesus Christ is part of the Body of Christ that is also called the church.
 This church is not a building made of wood, brick and mortar.
 No!
 It is a spiritual building composed of you and I, the born again believers.
 It is a holy habitation of God the Holy Spirit.
-The church that our Lord Jesus Christ came to build is the fulfillment of what the Old Testament Temple and the people who served it were pointing to.
+This church that our Lord Jesus Christ came to build is the fulfillment of what the Old Testament Temple and the people who served it were pointing to.
 The church is that group of people He bought and paid for with His own body and blood.
 It is that body of people who have been set apart and made holy through the sacrifice of our Lord Jesus Christ.
 Namely, the church, composed of all the born again believers of all time is the body of Christ.
-To see this, prayerfully consider,

 1 Peter 2:4-5